 Best for location to the city centre: PURO Gdansk Stare Miasto

-Best for great views and location to the city: Hotel Mercure Gdansk Stare Miasto
+Best for great views and location to the city: Mercure Gdansk Stare Miasto

 Best for nightlife: Pub Crawl with free drinks

 Best for first-time visitors: Electric Scooter guided tour of the Old Town

 Portugal travel doesn't get more exciting than in Porto.
 Portugal’s second city is appealingly set on the banks of the river Duoro.
 The riverside district of Portugal is crammed with no-frills good, local restaurants – pick somewhere a street or so back from the waterfront and you’ll be spoilt with local dishes and wines at excellent prices.
 With the city set on either side of the river, check our guide to the best places to stay in Porto to find accommodation that suits you best.

 Other highlights include the vast Portugal park, with a superb art museum set within.
 However, it is port that the city is famous for.
 Vinologia is a great bar for an introduction to the varieties of fortified wine, and you can visit the port lodges across the river in Vila Nova de Gaia, where for a few euros you can sample their wares.

 Best for walks along the waterfront: 1872 River House

 Best for value with style: MyStay Porto Batalha

 Best for day tours: Small group tour to the Douro Valley, Wine Tasting and a River Cruise

 Best for iconic views: Torre dos Clérigos (skip-the-line tickets)

-Best for visiting Vlad the Impaler: Pensiune Casa Richter
+Best for visiting Vlad the Impaler: Casa Richter

-Best for visiting Piatra Craiului National Park: Pensiunea Hora cu Brazi
+Best for visiting Piatra Craiului National Park: Vila Hora cu Brazi

 Best for explorers: Medieval City Exploration Game and Tour in Sighisoara